kyleherzog/Blazicons/README.md

 With Blazicons, an additional benifit is the ability to leverage intellisense.
 The various icons available in a given icon library are displayed with Visual Studio's intellisense options.

 ## Getting Started
-To get started using Blazicons, just install the Blazicons NuGet package of the decired icon library.
+To get started using Blazicons, just install the Blazicons NuGet package of the desired icon library.
 The following options are currently among those available.

 - Blazicons.Bootstrap
 - Blazicons.FluentUI